Georgia Education Expense Tax Credit

 All donations are processed by organizations called Student Scholarship Organizations(SSO).
 The Joy House is working with Georgia Student Scholarship Organization (GaSSO) as our SSO.
 All contributions designating the Joy House Academy will be directed to the teens in our program to meet their educational needs.

 Scholarship contributions can have a significant impact on supporting the Joy House program, as nearly 20 percent of our budget needs are for educational expenses.
-We received a record amount of funding through this program in 2019 and hope to grow that for 2020.
+We have received a record amount of funding through this program over the past couple of years and hope to continue to grow this in 2021.
 We are getting closer to funding our entire educational expense through this program.

 The state has set generous limits.
 You can contribute any amount you choose up to the following: